Quito: Guápulo

 Set on the side on a cliff with González Suárez Street, one of the most famous in Quito and to the other side the valley and further in the distance, the Amazon Jungle.
 Guápulo is a district of Quito, Ecuador, also called an electoral parish (parroquia electoral urbana).
 The parish was established as a result of the October 2004 political elections when the city was divided into 19 urban electoral parishes.
-Set behind Hotel Quito, the neighborhood of Guápulo runs down the winding Camino de Orellana, from González Suárez to Calle de los Conquistadores, the main road out of Quito and to the neighboring suburbs.
+Set behind Hotel Quito, the neighborhood of Guápulo runs down the winding Camino de Orellana, from Av.
+González Suárez to Calle de los Conquistadores, the main road out of Quito and to the neighboring suburbs.
 Often considered an artsy, bohemian neighborhood of Quito, Guápulo is home to many local artists and a couple of hippy cafés/bars.
-Every year on 7 September the guapuleños honor their neighborhood with the Fiestas de Guápulo, a fantastic celebration complete with costumes, parade, food, drink, song, dance, and fireworks.
+Every year on 7 September the Guapuleños honor their neighborhood with the Fiestas de Guápulo, a fantastic celebration complete with costumes, parade, food, drink, song, dance, and fireworks.

 La Alameda

-The long triangular La Alameda is located at the beginning of street Guayaquil, where the historic center begins.
+The long triangular La Alameda is at the beginning of street Guayaquil, where the historic center begins.
 It has an impressive monument of Simón Bolívar at the apex.
 There are several other interesting monuments in this park.
 In the center of the park is the Quito Observatory, which was opened by President García Moreno in 1873.
 It is used for both meteorology and astronomy.
 At the north end of the park are two ornamental lakes, where rowboats can be rented.